Music Lessons For Beginners

-- As a fingerstyle guitarist, Mr. Schroeder studied under John Stropes, and graduated with a performance degree in American fingerstyle guitar.
+- As a fingerstyle guitarist, studied under John Stropes, and graduated with a performance degree in American fingerstyle guitar.

 - Has performed in America and Canada, been featured on local television and radio, and can be heard on the CD compilation American Finger-Style Guitar circa 1999.

-- Matt is the Artistic Director for the Wisconsin Conservatory of Music’s annual Guitar Weekend Workshop and Interlochen College of Creative Arts’ Fingerstyle Guitar Workshop.
+- Is the Artistic Director for the Wisconsin Conservatory of Music’s annual Guitar Weekend Workshop and Interlochen College of Creative Arts’ Fingerstyle Guitar Workshop.

-- Currently performs acoustically as a soloist, in a duo with vocalist Lynda Lee, and with the trio La Guitarra.
+- Performs acoustically as a soloist, in a duo with vocalist Lynda Lee, and with the trio La Guitarra.

 - As a rock guitarist, performed extensively throughout the Midwest with Blackfish, Pet Engine, Steve Grimm and the Thrill Cats, and Jamie Jess, and the WAMI-award winning Barbeez.

-- A featured instructor on the Hal Leonard DVDs Acoustic Guitar Licks Goldmine and Rock Guitar Licks Goldmine, which were released in Spring 2011.
+- Is featured instructor on the Hal Leonard DVDs Acoustic Guitar Licks Goldmine and Rock Guitar Licks Goldmine, which were released in Spring 2011.

 - Bachelor’s in Music Performance | Crane School of Music